Poofy1/CADBUSI-Training/README.md

 - ABMIL: https://arxiv.org/pdf/1802.04712.pdf
 - ITS2CLR: https://arxiv.org/pdf/2210.09452.pdf
 - ABMIL uses attention to determine the relations between parts of data.
-- ITS2CLR structures the training to alternate between instance level and bag training, while sending sudo labels from bag level to instance level.
+- ITS2CLR structures the training to alternate between instance level and bag training, while sending pseudo-labels from bag level to instance level.

 ### Gen_ITS2CLR
 - Source: https://arxiv.org/pdf/2106.00908.pdf